How to Start a Trucking Business With One Truck

 Is Starting a Trucking Business with One Truck a Good Idea?

 Starting a trucking business with one truck means you’ll be considered an owner-operator, and owner-operators bring home, on average, $323,000 per year.
-Some might see that number and think it is a no-brainer to become an owner-operator, but it’s important to understand the responsibilities that’ll come with being an owner-operator before getting started.
+Some might see that number and think it is a no-brainer to start a trucking business, but it’s important to understand the responsibilities that’ll come with being a carrier before getting started.

 Responsibilities That Come with Starting a Transportation Business with One Truck: